Why did I choose the Conversion Accelerator program?

 I don’t think it’s possible to separate Conversion Accelerator’s 89% success rate from high standards reinforced by the penalties.

-If you don’t like the idea of not doing the homework (which you paid a coach to assign to you), not finishing the program, and not getting your money back, then Conversion Accelerator isn’t good fit for you.
+If you don’t like the idea of not doing the homework (which you paid a coach to assign to you), not finishing the program, and not getting your money back, then Conversion Accelerator isn’t a good fit for you.

 If, on the other hand, you can appreciate the obvious connection between financial penalties and the long-term value of finishing a program and reaping the benefits of your own gumption, then I recommend that you keep reading.